Snag up to 50% off designer styles at Nordstrom’s Cyber Monday sale | CNN Underscored

 Nordstrom’s Cyber Monday sale event is here.

-You can find a huge selection of Kiehl’s skin care, cute pairs of Timberland boots, major deals on Zella workout clothes like leggings and tees and plenty of kids’ footwear on sale, as well as discounts on Staub cookware and Casper bedding.
+You can find a huge selection of Kiehl’s skin care, cute pairs of Timberland boots, major deals on Zella workout clothes like leggings on sale, as well as discounts on Staub cookware and Casper bedding.
 Read on for some of our favorite selects from the new additions, then shop the sale at Nordstrom’s site.

 Women’s styles